DIY Natural note: these recipes are for both men and women.

 Infused with what?
 Skin-soothing, nick-stopping herbs like calendula and yarrow.
 You can find these on Amazon, Mt.
 Rose Herbs or possibly your local natural food store or co-op.
 Be sure to get dry herbs simply because the end product will last much longer.

-- 10 oz. grapeseed oil (you can use olive or avocado or even coconut oil if you don’t mind melting it in your hands before using.)
+- 10 oz. grapeseed oil – you can use olive or avocado or even coconut oil if you don’t mind melting it in your hands before using (find these organic oils here)

 Keep the jar in a cool place to extend its shelf-life.
 It should last for months if you keep it cool and used dried herbs.
 You can even store it in the freezer.

-- ⅛ c coconut oil (find coconut oil here)
+- ⅛ cup coconut oil (find coconut oil here)

-- ⅔ c shea butter, softened (find shea butter here)
+- ⅔ cup shea butter, softened (find shea butter here)

-- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure essential oils here)
+- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure orange EO here)

 Whip by hand or in a stand mixer to a delicious consistency.
 Seriously, it will look like frosting.
 Don’t eat it.
 You need to save some to put on your face/legs.
 Store in a jar in a cool place.
 Let me emphasize cool here, as it will melt but looks just like butter when solid.